Peripheral Nerve Disorder Care

 Nerve Sheath Tumors

-The nerve sheath is the tissue that covers and protects the nerves.
+The nerve sheath is the tissue that covers and protects nerves.
 Nerve sheath tumors grow directly from the nerve itself.
-They usually develop randomly but occasionally can be caused by a health condition or syndrome, such as neurofibromatosis (type 1 and type 2).
+They usually develop randomly, but can occasionally be caused by a health condition or syndrome, such as neurofibromatosis (type 1 and type 2).

 Nerve tumors are one of the following: